geez0219/website-ng/src/assets/branches/r1.0/tutorial/advanced/t01_dataset.md

     * Distribution batching
     * Unpaired dataset

-Before going through the tutorial, it is recommended to check [beginner tutorial 02](linkneeded) for basic understanding of `dataset` from Pytorch and FastEstimator.
+Before going through the tutorial, it is recommended to check [tutorial 02](./tutorials/beginner/t02_dataset) in beginner section for basic understanding of `dataset` from Pytorch and FastEstimator.
 We will talk about more details about `fe.dataset` API in this tutorial.

 ## Dataset summary
 As we have mentioned in previous tutorial, users can import our inherited dataset class for easy use in `Pipeline`.
 But how do we know what keys are available in the dataset?
 Well, obviously one easy way is just call `dataset[0]` and check the keys.
 However, there's a more elegant way to check information of dataset: `dataset.summary()`.